Brane structures in microlocal sheaf theory: Sheaves of spectra

 Write $\Loc(X,\bk) \subset \Shall(X,\bk)$ for the full subcategory of locally constant sheaves.
 If $X$ is a smooth manifold and $\cS$ is a Whitney stratification of $X$, we say that $F \in \Shall(X,\bk)$ is $\cS$-quasiconstructible if its restriction to each stratum is locally constant.
 We say that $F$ is $\cS$-constructible if furthermore its stalk at each point is a perfect $\bk$-module (i.e. a compact object of $\Mod(\bk)$).
 The full subcategory of $\Shall(X,\bk)$ spanned by the $\cS$-quasiconstructible sheaves is closed under small colimits --- in particular it is an object of $\St_{\bk}$ that we denote by $\Sh_{\cS}(X,\bk)$.

 We warn that it is not usually the case that $\Sh_{\cS}(X,\bk)$ is generated under colimits by the $\cS$-constructible sheaves --- this is not even true for locally constant sheaves.
+For example, if $X=S^1$, then $\Loc(X,\bC)\simeq \QCoh(\Spec\ \bC[t,t^{-1}])$.
+The finite rank local systems are corresponding to torsion coherent sheaves (i.e. those with proper support).
+Since $\Hom(M, \bC(t))=0$ for all torsion $M$, we see that $\bC(t)$ is not generated by finite rank local systems under taking colimits.
 However it is true when $\cS$ is a regular cell complex.